ravi9/openvino-wiki/BuildingForMacOS.md

 - [CMake]\* 3.13 or higher
 - Clang\* compiler from Xcode\* 10.1 or higher
 - Python\* 3.6 or higher for the Inference Engine Python API wrapper
-> **NOTE**: Building samples and demos from the Intel® Distribution of OpenVINO™ toolkit package requires CMake\* 3.10 or higher.

 ### Build Steps